Gelarehh/Breast-Cancer-Operation-Survival-Probability-Using-Logistic-Regression/README.md

 <li>Repeat the itteration from step 2</li>
 </ol>

 In order to minimize the cost, an optimization method, called **gradient descent** method is used.
+Therefore, step 5 can be done as follows:

 ## Dataset